marcellohro-hub/Fraud_detection/README.md

 * This means the fraud company's relative profit for each \\$100 of transaction from client is \\$0.24

 ## Some mistakes and future improvements:
-* I mistakenly mixed portuguese and english in this project.
+* I mixed portuguese and english languages in this project.
 At this point the project is too long and I and too busy to change this.
 This is a bad habit that compromizes organization and storytelling and I learned the lesson in this project.
 I hope the reader doesn't mind.
-* Although I was very careful to not make data likage mistakes, a more correct form of conducting this project would be to isolate a test dataset from the very start.
+* Although I was very careful to not make data leakage mistakes, a more correct form of conducting this project would be to isolate a test dataset from the very start.

 # The Business Challenge
 The Blocker Fraud Company: